Secretary Of State Confirms Psilocybin Initiative Qualifies For Ballot

 Nearly two years after they first filed with the Oregon Secretary of State's office for a petition that would legalize psilocybin therapy, Tom Eckert, a Beaverton psychotherapist and his wife Sheri Eckert, have succeeded.
-The Oregon Secretary of State's office said Wednesday that it had verified 132,465 valid signatures out of the 160,963 they had submitted -- well more than the 112,020 needed to qualify for statewide ballot.
+The Oregon Secretary of State's office said Wednesday that it had verified 132,465 valid signatures out of the 160,963 they had submitted -- well more than the 112,020 needed to put Measure 109 on the state ballot.

 That means that on Nov.
 3 Oregonians will decide whether they want to make the state the first in the nation to legalize psychedelic mushrooms in clinical settings.